whitegra/dolphin/README.md

 ## License

-Dolphin is open source under the GNU General Public License (GPL).
-You are free to study, modify, and distribute the code under the terms of that license.
+Dolphin is released under the MIT License.
+You are free to use, modify, and distribute the code with proper attribution.

 ---

-## Author

-Developed by a curious data science undergrad who got a little too deep into symbolic math and attention layers.